 Then, you need to add just the right seasoning blend.
 To keep things simple, I like to use garlic powder, onion powder, and salt.
 But feel free to add in additional herbs and spices.
 Smoked paprika is great for adding color and flavor.

-The preparation steps are so easy that the kids will enjoy making their own:
+The preparation steps for these chicken nuggets are so easy that the kids will enjoy making their own:

 That’s all there is to it!

-It will take about 15 to 20 minutes to cook your low carb chicken nuggets depending on the method you choose.
+It will take about 15 to 20 minutes to make keto chicken nuggets depending on the method you choose.

 Baking and frying

-A better option is to fry them in oil, a couple minutes per side, after they are baked.
+A better option is to do fried chicken nuggets by frying the chicken nuggets a couple minutes per side after they are baked.
 This will moisten and brown the coating.
 Alternatively, you can brown them under a broiler for a few minutes after baking.

 Using an air fryer

-Cooking the nuggets in an air fryer is the easiest method and it only takes 15 minutes.
+Air fryer chicken nuggets are the easiest to make and it only takes 15 minutes.
 The coating browns up nicely as well.

 For best results, you’ll want to oil the air fryer basket and then spritz oil on top of the coated chicken pieces.
-However, the coating of the air fried nuggets is a bit drier than those fried in oil.
+However, the coating of air fried keto chicken nuggets is a bit drier than those fried in oil.

-If you prefer, you can make this gluten-free chicken nuggets recipe with almond flour instead.
+If you prefer, you can make this low carb chicken nuggets recipe with almond flour instead.
 Because it’s not as absorbent as coconut flour, you’ll need to use about twice as much.

 The seasonings can be altered as well depending on taste preferences.
 Feel free to leave out the cumin or smoked paprika.
 Or add in some herbs like thyme or basil.

 Kids can be really picky eaters.
-But you can easily get them eating delicious low carb foods.
-Here’s a few that my kids enjoy eating:
+But you can easily get them eating delicious low carb foods like these keto chicken nuggets.
+Here’s a few more low-carb recipes that my kids enjoy eating:

 - No Pasta Lasagna